realityexpander/How_to_program_from_ground_up/04-DataStructures.md

      ```

 ### Stack <a name="stack"></a>
-  - A way to represent a "last in, first out" list of things in memory, similar to a stack of dinner plates.
+  - ### BIG IDEA - A way to represent a "last in, first out" list of things in memory, similar to a stack of dinner plates.

+  - Stacks of values are useful in sorting and searching algorithms, and lots of other algorithms.
   - The values are always the same size & type and usually stored in a contiguous block of memory, but not always.
   - The values are usually accessed by a "stack pointer" which is a number that represents the position of the
     top-most value in the stack, as a memory address or an index.